 Scale reversal: if you want to reverse the scale of the axis, you enter the higher value in the Minimum field and the lower value in the Maximum field.
 Scale reversal is possible for both X- and Y-axis in most MedCalc graphs.

-After clicking the OK button, the graph will be replotted using the new axis scaling.
+When you click OK the graph will be replotted using the new axis scaling.
 However, the program will ignore a new axis scaling if this new scaling would cause data to fall outside the full axis range.

 In this box you can select the font, font style and font size used in the graph.
 The font Sample box (in which you can enter text freely) ignores the selected font size.
 The effect of font size can be seen in the Preview box.